Frequently Asked Questions About Childhood Cancer Survivorship

 Does the Cancer Survivorship team work with my primary care provider?

 Yes.
-It is very important that we work with your primary care physician.
-We think our program provides the perfect partnership to the care you receive from your primary care physician in the community.
+It is very important that we work with your primary care physician to coordinate your care.
+We think our program provides the perfect partnership and complement to the care you receive from your primary care physician in the community.

 After your clinic visit, we will send a letter to your primary care physician, summarizing your history and providing guidance for follow-up care.

 I don't have any long-term problems from my cancer therapy.
 Do I really need to come to the Survivorship Clinic?

 Many survivors are doing very well now and have few, if any, medical problems related to their cancer therapy.
 Survivors who see a family practitioner, internist or pediatrician regularly will still benefit from our services.
 Although there may not be any late effects at this time, it is important for every cancer survivor to know about their treatment and to understand how that treatment may have the potential for long-term complications.
 Recommendations for follow up screenings based on types of treatment received are being updated annually.